 The movie is about a young girl named Zen who has autism and possesses incredible martial arts skills.
 After her mother falls ill, Zen must use her talents to collect debts owed to her mother from local gangsters.
 Along the way, she attracts the attention of a Japanese yakuza member named Masashi, who becomes her ally and protector.
 However, when Zen's mother dies and Masashi returns to Japan, Zen must confront the powerful Thai mafia boss No. 8 to settle her mother's debts and protect her family.

-This blog post was last updated on 24 April 2023 and originally written on 6 May 2018
+This blog post was originally written on 6 May 2018 and last updated on 28 January 2026

 Leave a Reply